Learning to Solve PDEs on Neural Shape Representations: Conclusion

 \emph{Grid dependence and scale effects.} Our operator is not fully discretization-invariant: performance can vary with grid spacing and band thickness.
 Scale-aware conditioning and multi-resolution training may improve robustness.
 Learning on a modest range of resolutions generalizes in practice.
-Extending our coverage condition, it will be interesting to derive a relation between the sampling density and implicit surface quality to further guide the grid and sampling processes.
+Extending our coverage condition, it will be interesting to derive a relation between the sampling density and implicit surface quality.

-Finally, in this work, we focus on Poisson solves and heat equation; strongly anisotropic or stiff systems may require tailored stabilization or implicit time-stepping.
-Incorporating learnable preconditioners, implicit updates, or operator splitting within our framework is a promising future work.